 Now, in addition to helping one child at a time, the goal became helping families and communities achieve self-reliance.

 In the 1980s, drought, conflict, and poor governance plagued sub-Saharan Africa, leading to widespread hunger crises.
 Ethiopia’s famine stunned the world when the BBC reported on it, aided by World Vision journalists.
 Donations poured in.
 World Vision ramped up operations in seven African countries, developing large-scale projects that aimed to transition from relief to recovery, tackling issues such as access to clean water and inadequate agricultural methods.
 Eventually child sponsorship was integrated into these projects.

 In Ethiopia, for example, World Vision staff provided famine survivors with seeds and tools, known as “agpacks,” for restarting their crops.
 While families stabilized, their children could be registered for sponsorship, which enabled them to go to school.
 Sponsorship funded local improvements such as water systems and reforestation.
 This child-focused approach to solving communities’ toughest problems became the hallmark of World Vision’s work thereafter.

 By 1994, the majority of child sponsorship work operated by agreements between World Vision and the communities served, pledging to work together for 15 to 20 years to create better environments for their children.
-Sponsorship projects targeted 50,000 to 200,000 beneficiaries and were managed by people from the countries who understood local customs and complexities.
-To this day, more than 95 percent of World Vision staff work in their home countries or regions.
+Sponsorship projects targeted 50,000 to 200,000 people and were managed by people from the countries who understood local customs and complexities.
+To this day, more than 95% of World Vision staff work in their home countries or regions.